-Three scholarships of \$100.00 each are available for Nova Scotian students entering the Farm Class.
+Three scholarships of \$100.00 each are available for Nova Scotia students entering the Farm Class or General Agriculture Class.
 Candidates should apply to their District Federation, which will forward the application to the County Federation.
 The County Federation will select one application for submission to the Scholarship Selection Committee.
 The Province is divided into three zones and one scholarship will be awarded in each zone.